-The width of particular coordination is typically expressed by the number of workers who are directly or indirectly involved in the coordination.
+The width of particular coordination is the size of the range of coordination activities; it is typically expressed by the number of workers who are directly or indirectly involved in the coordination.
 For example, when we consider research and development in designing a new type of LSI, the number of workers comprising the team engaged in the development of the new type is the width of the coordination.
 When telecommunications provider considers offering a new type of service on its network and decides to purchase a software which can realize the contemplated service, then the width is expressed by the sum of the numbers of workers participating to the teams of software venders which can, and are willing to, sell appropriate software to the telecommunications provider.
 When several software venders compete each other and only one of them can sell a product to the telecommunications provider, we still consider the size of the coordination to be the sum of the numbers of the workers in all of the software venders which could sell their product to the telecommunications provider.

-The depth of coordination indicates how closely the activities for the coordination are combined.
+The depth of coordination is the average intensity of coordination activities; it indicates how closely the activities for the coordination are combined.
 It may be called the strength, or the density, of the coordination.
 Roughly speaking, the depth of coordination is the amount of the information which needs to flow between the workers engaging in that coordination.
-For example, in a team engaged in research and development for a new type of automobile, the design work needs a lot of information exchanges between the members of the team; thus, the depth of such coordination is very large.
-In reality, the workers of such a team need to talk a lot each other, need to pass and receive a lot of documents and diagrams, need to meet many times in conferences, etc.
+For example, in a team engaged in research and development for a new type of automobiles, the design work needs a lot of information exchange between the members of the team; thus, the depth of such coordination is very large.
+In reality, the workers of such a team need to talk a lot each other, need to pass and receive many documents and diagrams, need to meet many times in conferences, and so on.

 The attributes of coordination are not limited to width or depth.
 We may consider a large number of attributes of coordination, since coordination is a form of human activities by many workers and, consequently, there is a large number of viewpoints to characterize a coordination.
-In this paper, however, we will limit our attension to width and depth only, as these two are by far the most important in determining comparative advantage on the products listed in Table 1.
+In this paper, however, we will limit our attension to width and depth only, since these two are by far the most important in determining comparative advantage on the products listed in Tables 1 and 2.